paragoner1/crisis-companion/COMPLETE_APP_WALKTHROUGH.md

 - Show website: solanasos.com
 - End with app logo

 **Narration:** "Download Solana SOS today and join the revolution in emergency response.
-Because when seconds matter, you need the phone you can't live without."
+Because when seconds matter, you need the app that makes your phone a life saver."

 ---